devsecopsgirl/internship-appsecco/docs/docker.md

 ## DAST scan

-On VM, run the dast scan similar to earlier as in the section [DevSecOps Dynamic Analysis of SuiteCRM](https://intern-appsecco.netlify.app/dast-tools/).
+On VM, run the DAST scan similar to earlier as in the section [DevSecOps Dynamic Analysis of SuiteCRM](https://intern-appsecco.netlify.app/dast-tools/).
 Just do the changes in the command of URL same to where suitecrm is running inside the docker container
 ```
 docker run -i owasp/zap2docker-stable zap-baseline.py -t "http://192.168.1.2:1234/suitecrm" -l INFO
 ```

-* An error I was facing of no space on the device so remove the images and stopped containers by using the commands
+* An error I was facing of no space on the device so remove the images and stopped containers by using the below commands
 ```
 docker rmi <image image name/ image id>
 docker rm <docker name/docker id>